xieweiAlex/English_Learning/words/2020/words-Sep.md

 Walmart can help you **skip ahead** in your career.
 Here’s how
 Keeping four **squirmy** pups in one place isn't always easy.

-Yet, the design of desktop Wikipedia and other Wikimedia Foundation projects have not seen any **substantive** changes for the past 10 years, leaving certain elements of the site’s navigation feeling **clunky** and overwhelming to readers and editors whose main purpose is to create, learn, and curate content -
+Yet, the design of desktop Wikipedia and other Wikimedia Foundation projects have not seen any **substantive** changes for the past 10 years, leaving certain elements of the site’s navigation feeling **clunky** and overwhelming to readers and editors whose main purpose is to create, learn, and curate content

 **focal point**
 **liaison** office
 he became a citizen, **theryby** gaining the right to vote.
-She shrugged **nonchalantly** and turned away -
+She shrugged **nonchalantly** and **turned away** -
 John was trying to **slink** into the house by the back door
 they were all **shrieking** with laughter.
 a **soupy** stew